-Rest breaks under California labor law are required for non-exempt employees who work three and a half (3 1/2) or more hours in a day.
-Employees are entitled to ten (10) minutes of rest period for each four (4) hours, or a substantial fraction thereof, that they work in a day.
+Rest breaks under California labor law are required for non-exempt employees who work three-and-a-half (3 1/2) or more hours in a day.
+Workers are entitled to ten (10) minutes of rest period for each four (4) hours, or a substantial fraction thereof, that they work in a day.
+To the extent possible, these breaks are to be taken in the middle of each 4-hour period.
 1 2 3

-Below, our California labor law attorneys discuss the following frequently asked questions about meal and rest break requirements for employees:
+Below, our California employment and labor law attorneys discuss the following frequently asked questions about meal and rest break requirements for employees:

 - 1. What are the meal and rest break requirements under California labor law?